Little Humby

 Humby has a ford that is prone to flooding, and a red telephone box.
 Inhabitants petitioned to keep the box when the local council made plans for a modern replacement.

 Local wildlife includes badgers, and birds such as blue tits, wrens, chaffinches, seagulls, kestrels, red kites and buzzards.

 Richard Todd, actor, lived and died at Little Humby.

+Little Humby was formerly in the parish of Ropsley, in 1866 Little Humby became a separate civil parish, on 24 March 1887 the parish was abolished to form "Humby".
+In 1881 the parish had a population of 104.